ArthurSonzogni/chromiumos-platform2/diagnostics/cros_healthd/README.md

 # cros_healthd: Telemetry and Diagnostics Daemon

-cros_healthd provides telemetry and diagnostics support for enterprise-enrolled devices.
+cros_healthd provides the universal one-stop telemetry and diagnostics API support for the ChromeOS system.

 ## Design